 As a long-term traveler, it's important to recognize that there's no crime in going home for a spell.
 You can hop back to the ancestral pad however many times you like in a year, just to get that fix of comfort, of routine, of security.
 We're humans; we need that sort of thing now and again.
 There's always another adventure to be had, another road less-traveled beckoning.
 If anything, that nostalgia return should give you a chance to plan the next trip, wherever it may be.

 If you're a budding long-term traveler, we might just have the perfect thing for you.
-Firstly, there's our whopping 76-day-long odyssey through Southeast Asia: Oriental Buffet.
-It ranges from the coral reefs of Koh Tao to the misty highlands of Vietnam, packing in Bali and the glistening Gili islands along the way.
-It's our longest jaunt and offers the perfect taster for someone looking to get on the road full time.
-Other uber-lengthy trips include Best of Central, which crosses from the sparkling Caribbean Sea of Costa Rica to the volcano-studded backcountry of Nicaragua.
+Firstly, there's our whopping 37-day-long odyssey through Thailand and Indonesia: Taste Of Southeast Asia.
+It ranges from the coral reefs of Koh Tao to packing in Bali and the glistening Gili islands.
+Our other uber-lengthy trips include Central Escapade, which crosses from the sparkling Caribbean Sea of Costa Rica to the volcano-studded backcountry of Nicaragua.
 We'd love to have you on board.

 "Rich is a traveler, writer and filmmaker who's always after somewhere new to go.
 He's been hopping around the globe since 2011, from Poland to Paris, Mumbai to Ho Chi Minh.
 He runs several travel sites of his own, from Ski Eastern to Live Krakow to Crabs Move Sideways.
 When he's not planning his next trip, he's usually listening to 50s jazz, surfing in Wales, skiing in the Alps, or just swigging (too much) great craft beer."